Alex-Guima/Alex-Guima/README.md

   Watch anime and read manga and light novels.

 ## Focusing on:
-  Learning Web Development using Java/Spring
+  Learning Back-End Development using Java/Spring